A taxon (plural, taxa) is a group of organisms

 organisms.
 For example, organisms placed in the same

-common ancestry.
-A natural classification allows instant
+degree of common ancestry.
+A natural classification allows

-recognition of the current hypothesis of evolutionary
+instant recognition of the current hypothesis of evolutionary

 relationships among organisms.